-D. Poles.
+2.04.
+Poles.

-- 1. Install the device poles designed to mount future ITS equipment to as required for the planned ITS system. - 2.
+Install the device poles designed to mount future ITS equipment to as required for the planned ITS system.

 All poles shall be provided by the Iowa DOT.
-Coordinate with the Engineer the time to accept the poles from the Iowa DOT Maintenance Garage in Coralville, Iowa.
+The Contractor shall coordinate with the Engineer the time for the Contractor to accept the poles from the Iowa DOT Maintenance Garage in Coralville, Iowa, and deliver the poles to the field for installation or to the Contractor's construction yard for storage.